ALEHACKsp/LOLmenu/README.md

 If you want the cheat always on, set your toggle key to be a toggle, press your key, and leave it on.

 **RED ISN'T IMPLEMENTED**
+**EVERYTHING IS CASE SENSITIVE.
+WHEN ENTERING YOUR SELECTION (e.g., CHEST, NECK, HEAD), TYPE IT IN ALL CAPS; OTHERWISE, IT WON'T GO THROUGH.
+THE PROGRAM SHOULD TELL YOU IF WHAT YOU'VE ENTERED IS INVALID.**

+# KNOWN BUGS
+**WHEN SELECTING YOUR TOGGLE-KEY SOMETHING COMES UP SAYING "ENTER CHAR TO COPY UP TO: "**
+- It's safe to ignore this, press any key to get rid of it and continue to enter your selection.
+- Don't really know what causes this.
+If you see something feel free to let me know in the forum :)

 # ENJOY :D